What is Bowed Tendon Horse and How It Can Affect Your Horse

 What Does a Bowed Tendon Look Like on a Horse?

-Now that you understand what a bowed tendon in horses is, and where the affected area is, let’s dig into what a bowed tendon looks like.
+Now that you understand what bowed tendon in horses is and the area of the horse’s leg where it occurs, let’s dig into what a bowed tendon looks like.

-First, here’s a diagram depicting what a bowed tendon looks like in the horse’s leg, so we have an idea of what’s going on in the horse’s leg:
+First, here’s a diagram depicting what a bowed tendon looks like in the horse’s leg:

 Source

-Now here’s an image of what a bowed tendon actually looks like if you’re looking at a horse:
+Now here’s an image of what a bowed tendon actually looks like if you’re viewing the horse’s leg from the back:

 Source